Spectral determinant of the two-photon quantum Rabi model: Conclusions

 \section{Conclusions}

 Many qualitative aspects of the spectrum of the two-photon quantum Rabi model which define the three different parameter regimes, $\om>2$, $\om=2$ and $\om<2$, can be inferred without numerical computation by examining the singularity structure of the Schr\"odinger operator in the Bargmann space of entire functions.
 In these regimes, the spectrum is either pure point ($\om>2$) or comprises a continuous and a discrete part ($\om=2$).
-We have proved that the Hamiltonian $\Hp$ is not self-adjoint for nonzero $\D$ and $\om<2$, but self-adjoint for $\om\ge 2$.
-In the regime $\om<2$, the Hamiltonian is not only unbounded from below as was already noted in \cite{ng_99}, but has no physical interpretation because it is not self-adjoint.
-Being unbounded from below alone does not render an operator unphysical as the momentum and position operators demonstrate.
-One may argue that an operator without lower bound cannot correspond to the energy of the system, but $\Hp$ does not even fulfill the basic requirement for physical interpretation if $\om < 2$, although it is interpretable at the critical point $\om=2$.
-Here the system resembles somewhat a particle moving in a flat potential, an interpretation suggested by the case $\D=0$, but the presence of proper bound states for $\D\neq 0$ shows that this is not correct.
-On the other hand, the effective potential following from (\ref{phi1eq}), (\ref{phi2eq}) depends on the energy eigenvalue so that no direct mapping to a one-dimensional problem without spin degree of freedom is possible.
+For $\om<2$ the spectrum is at least partly continuous with generalized eigenstates resembling asymptotically those of the inverted harmonic oscillator.
+At the ``collapse point'' $\om=2$, the effective potential following from (\ref{phi1eq}), (\ref{phi2eq}) depends on the energy eigenvalue so that no direct mapping to a one-dimensional problem without spin degree of freedom is possible.
+Nevertheless qualitative aspects of the spectrum may be derived from the analogy (section \ref{sec-critical}).

 The various generalized spectral determinants proposed in the regime $\om>2$ have different qualitative properties depending on their derivation.
 While Zhang's $G$-function \cite{zhang_17}, based on a continued fraction, and Chen's $G$-function \cite{chen_12} based on a Bogoliubov (squeezing) transformation, both possess poles on the real axis located between the zeros (eigenvalues of $\Hp$), their position is known analytically only in the latter case.
 Neither Trav{\v e}nec's \cite{travenec_12} nor Maciejewski's $G$-functions \cite{mac_17} exhibit poles or other known qualitative features, like the position of maxima or minima, to infer the distribution of the zeros without explicit numerical computation.
 The average distance of energy levels, while independent from the coupling in the linear QRM, changes dramatically in the 2pQRM if the critical coupling $g=\om/2$ is approached from below (or $\om \ra 2$ from above for fixed $g=1$).
 The levels coalesce on the real axis above the threshold energy $E_0=-1$ to form the continuous part of the spectrum at the critical point $\om=2$.
 Because the average distance of levels is given by the pole distance in Chen's $G$-function, $\D E=2\sqrt{\om^2-4}$, the exponents of this critical behavior can be computed exactly \cite{duan_16}.
 Moreover, Chen's $G$-function yields the quasi-exact Juddian points of the spectrum in the same way as the corresponding $G$-function of the linear QRM.
 While the validity of this $G$-function has been confirmed numerically in great detail, a rigorous derivation based on the normalizability of the wave functions was missing.
 As the numerical checks fail close to the critical point due to truncation of the Hilbert space, the rigorous proof of validity provided here seems not only of formal but also of practical importance.